idvorkin/idvorkin.github.io/_d/90days.md

 - **Core processes**.
 The systems used to add value through the processing of information and materials
 - **Skill bases**.
 The capabilities of key groups of people in the organization

-Common gaps
+Common disconnects:

 - **Strategic Direction and Skill base** - Goal is to deliver app, but only have server developers
-- \*Strategic Direction and Core processes\*\* - Goal is maximum learning velocity, but VP review required for each experiment
+- **Strategic Direction and Core processes** - Goal is maximum learning velocity, but VP review required for each experiment
-- **Structure and process** - Goal is ship product, but not organized in product team, organized as PMs, and Devs, and Design, results in higher communication costs.
+- **Org Chart and process** - Goal is ship product, but not organized in product team, organized as PMs, and Devs, and Design, results in higher communication costs.
-- **Structure and skills** - Switched to an org where developers run their data analysis, where before they had dedicated business analysist support.
-Now deveopers lack the skill to deliver this.
+- **Org Chart and skills** - Switched to an org where developers run their data analysis, where before they had dedicated business analysts support.
+Now developers lack the skill to deliver this.

 #### Execute the big changes

 1. **Begin with strategic direction**.
 Take a hard look at how your unit is positioned with respect to the larger organization's goals and your agreed-to priorities.
 Make sure your mission, vision, and strategy are well thought through and logically integrated.
 2. **Look at supporting structure, processes, and skills**.
 Look at whether your group's existing structure, processes, and skill bases support the strategic direction-either the existing one (if you decide not to change it) or the one you envision.
 Dig into and understand the relationships among these elements.
 If one or more of them is ill suited to the mission or strategy you have in mind, figure out how you will either adapt your direction or build (or acquire) the capabilities you need.
-3. **Decide how and when you will introduce the new strategic direction**.
-Armed with a deeper understanding of your group's current capabilities, chart a path for shifting direction (if such a shift is necessary).
-Sketch out changes in positioning (markets, customers, and suppliers) as well as changes in supporting capabilities.
-Then adopt a realistic time frame for making these changes.
+3. **How and when will you change new strategic direction**.
+If you need lots of changes think through a plan for what you'll change and when.
+Think about what the dependency graph looks like.
 4. **Think through the correct sequencing**.
-Different situations demand different approaches to bringing organizations into alignment.
-In a turnaround, the right approach often is to alter the strategy (which typically is not adequate), then to bring the structure into alignment with it, and then to focus on supporting processes and skills.
-In a realignment, however, strategic direction and structure often are not the real source of the difficulties.
-Instead, they frequently lie in the processes and skill bases of the organization, and these are the places to focus on.
+Turnaround, change strategy, then org chart , then processes and skills.
+In realignment, direction and structure are not the problem - fix skill bases, and other small things.
-5. **Close the loop**.
-As you learn more about your group's structure, processes, and skills, you will gain insight into the team's capabilities and its cultural capacity for change.
-This insight will in turn deepen your understanding of what changes in strategic positioning are possible over what time period.
+5. **Learn as you go**.
+Your plan is wrong, as you get going you'll figure out what needs to be adjusted.

 #### Setting strategic direction